the-fellowship-co/facade/docs/bylding_backends/expose_your_frontends.md

 ---
 id: expose_your_blocks
-title: Expose your blocks
+title: Exposing blocks to frontend
-sidebar_label: Expose your blocks
+sidebar_label: Exposing blocks to frontend
 ---

 Use `byld gate expose [block-name]` to generate an edge to the frontend.
 It'll generate a edge for every `Byld::Model` in that block.